Eddy12597/NsPyre/STATUS.md

 `fileio.py`:

 (1): potential bug in `edit` and new line creation.

 (2): spaghetti code needs fixing.

 (3): current list <-> buffer manipulation is inefficient and may not work for large files.

 `cli.py`:

-(2): needs support for line wrapping for long lines.
+(1): needs testing for support for line wrapping for long lines.

 `femto.py`:

 (2): bug in `edit` and new line creation.

 (2): can't save file to persistent memory

 `terminal.py`: